Infant and Toddler Classrooms

 Please let us know your child’s status upon arrival.
 How well did they sleep last night?
 Are they eating well?
 What is their mood?
 All of these things are important to us and help us to ensure your child gains as much as possible from our program.
 Please feel free to call if you have any questions or concerns.
 The early afternoon (12:15-2:00) is the best time for long conversations.

 Diaper changes are scheduled every 2-3 hours throughout the day.
 Of course if we start to smell something or we simply notice a soggy diaper we will change them immediately.
-In general, potty training begins in the Ladybug classroom but if your child begins to show an early interest we will make accommodations to begin sooner.

 Supply List for Toddlers At a Glance

 - Diapers or pull-ups (labeled)